 Sudden ice-shelf collapse can be influenced by weather events.
 For example, the 2002 collapse of Larsen B Ice Shelf was preceded by three months of exceptional surface melting70.
 However, the ice shelf had already been partly primed for collapse by melt ponding71 and ice-shelf thinning due to basal melting in prior decades72, suggesting that climatic influences can also provide the foundation for collapse events.
-Firn aquifers (subsurface meltwater reservoirs) form in both the GrIS and AIS73 Like melt ponds, they are sensitive to both climatological accumulation and melt rate75,76.
+Firn aquifers (subsurface meltwater reservoirs) form in both the GrIS73 and AIS74.
+Like melt ponds, they are sensitive to both climatological accumulation and melt rate75,76.
 In this regard, changes in their extent and volume might also be a useful indicator of ice sheet ‘climate’.

 In a warming climate, surface melting is likely to become an increasingly important component of ice-sheet mass budget77,78, partly due to the amplifying melt-albedo feedback79,80, but this phenomenon might be mitigated on Antarctic grounded ice by snowfall increases81.
 The relationship between climate and the development of surface hydrological systems over multi-annual timescales is still uncertain82, as is the impact of hydro-dynamic coupling on ice motion for grounded ice62,83 with large spatial variability expected84.